HDAli00/HDAli00/README.md

 ### Hi, I'm Hassan 👋

-Engineer by instinct.
-I started with hydraulic models and levee calculations, got curious about data, and kept going — pipelines, cloud infrastructure, observability.
-Each area pulled me deeper into the next.
+**Engineer by instinct, driven by curiosity.**

+I’m naturally drawn to understanding how things work—how systems connect, interact, and function as a whole.
+This curiosity led me to pursue a degree in Civil Engineering, followed by Data Science, and ultimately into my current role as a Data Engineer at Capgemini.

-Right now I'm focused on **platform engineering** and **DataOps** — building the systems that other engineers depend on without thinking about it.
+Currently, I’m focused on platform engineering and DataOps: building the foundational systems and infrastructure that other engineers rely on seamlessly, often without even noticing.

 ---